 Building synthetic microtissues for drug discovery.

-The School of Philosophy, Theology and Religion offers a variety of forward-thinking undergraduate and postgraduate study and research opportunities.
+The School of Philosophy, Theology and Religion offers a variety of forward-thinking postgraduate research opportunities.

 The School is home to a dynamic and friendly community of staff and students, pursuing original research on a wide range of topics.

 The School consists of the Department of Philosophy, which has a growing international reputation as a centre of excellence for research in analytic philosophy, especially in metaphysics and epistemology, philosophy of language and mind, and ethics and ethical theory.
 The Centre for the Study of Global Ethics is part of the Philosophy department and was founded in 2001.
 It was set up to address the practical and theoretical issues raised by globalisation and was the first of its kind in the UK.

 The Department of Theology and Religion is one of the largest and most diverse departments in the country.
 The Department is particularly strong on the study of religion in the contemporary world, including Pentecostal studies, urban religions, practical theology and philosophy of religion.
 It plays a world-leading role in research into textual scholarship, postcolonial theory, Christian-Muslim relations and World Christianity.

 The School of Physics and Astronomy traces its origin to the original Department of Physics which was opened on 1st October 1880 when Professor John Henry Poynting took office in new laboratories of Mason Science College at Edmund Street in Birmingham.